deltawave-tech/pcp/DOCUMENTATION.md

 ## Examples

-### Recommended Plan-Based Approach
+### Plan-Based Neural Network Implementation

-Here's a complete example demonstrating the recommended Plan-based approach for a simple neural network:
+Here's a complete example demonstrating how to build a neural network using the Plan-based approach, which is the standard way to use the framework:

 ```zig
 const std = @import("std");